South Korea seizes ship it claims transferred oil to North Korea

 Seoul (CNN)South Korea has seized a Hong Kong-registered ship that allegedly transferred oil to a North Korean vessel in violation of United Nations sanctions.

-According to an official from the South Korean Foreign Ministry, the Lighthouse Winmore deported from the port of Yeosu in South Korea carrying refined oil which was then transferred to a North Korean ship in international waters.
+According to an official from the South Korean Foreign Ministry, the Lighthouse Winmore departed from the port of Yeosu in South Korea carrying refined oil which was then transferred to a North Korean ship in international waters on October 19.

 "UN Security Council sanctions prohibit the transfer of anything to a North Korean ship," the official told CNN, adding the Lighthouse Winmore was seized when it re-entered Yeosu on November 24.

-He did not say when the transfer occurred.
+The ship and its crew are still in South Korean custody and under investigation.
+There were 23 Chinese nationals and two Burmese nationals on board the ship, officials said, adding they will "leave the country ... when the investigation concludes."

+The Lighthouse Winmore was one of 10 ships the US asked the UN to ban from international ports this month over its alleged dealings with North Korea, according to Reuters.

+According to South Korea, the Lighthouse Winmore was being leased by a Taiwanese company, the Billions Bunker Group, and was en route to Taiwan when it made a ship-to-ship transfer of its oil cargo to four ships, including one North Korean ship.

-"This is one of the main ways in which North Korea uses an illegal network to circumvent UN Security Council sanctions," the spokesman said.
+"This is one of the main ways in which North Korea uses an illegal network to circumvent UN Security Council sanctions," the South Korean Foreign Ministry spokesman said.
 It is customary in South Korea that officials do not give their names.

+The Hong Kong government said in a statement Friday it had noted media reports that the Lighthouse Winmore had been seized.
+"We are liaising with the Korean parties concerned to obtain further information about the incident, and will take appropriate actions as necessary," the statement said.

 'Very disappointed' in China

+South Korean officials could not confirm Friday if that ship was the Lighthouse Winmore.

-The seizure of the Hong Kong ship comes after US President Donald Trump tweeted Thursday he was "very disappointed" in China for allegedly selling oil to North Korea, saying Beijing had been "caught red handed" after news reports accused Chinese ships of performing ship-to-ship transfers of oil and coal on the high seas.
+News reports of the alleged transfer prompted tweets from US President Donald Trump Thursday, in which he said Beijing had been "caught red handed" allegedly selling oil to North Korea.

-China has denied its vessels have traded with North Korean ships, with Foreign Ministry spokeswoman Hua Chunying saying this week Beijing has been "comprehensively, accurately, faithfully and strictly implementing" UN resolutions on North Korea.
+China has denied its vessels have traded with North Korean ships.

+Foreign Ministry spokeswoman Hua Chunying on Friday reiterated that Beijing is enforcing all UN Security Council sanctions against North Korea, aimed at curbing Pyongyang's missile and nuclear weapons development.

 In an interview with the New York Times published Thursday, Trump claimed "oil is going into North Korea" and appeared to blame China, saying if Beijing fails to put pressure on Pyongyang then the US may take punitive economic actions against Beijing.